 - student benefit.
 Child's benefit payable to a full-time unmarried elementary or secondary school student aged 18-19.
-Student benefits end at age 19 or at the end of the current semester or quarter, whichever is later.
-Also see child's benefit. - substantial gainful activity (SGA).
+Student benefits end at age 19 or the month after the last month of full time attendance, whichever is first.
+See also child's benefit. - substantial gainful activity (SGA).
 Describes a level of work activity that is productive and yields or usually yields remuneration or profit.
 The Social Security Administration's regulations establish a dollar amount to indicate whether a person's work is substantial. - Supplemental Security Income (SSI).
 A federal program for low-income aged, blind, and disabled individuals who meet income and resource requirements.
 It replaced the former federal/state programs of Old-Age Assistance, Aid to the Blind, and Aid to the Permanently and Totally Disabled.
-SSI is funded by general tax revenues, not Social Security taxes. - Survey of Income and Program Participation (SIPP).
-The SIPP is a household survey of the noninstitutionalized resident population of the United States, conducted by the U.S. Census Bureau.
-It was designed to improve the measurement of the economic situation of persons, families, and households in the United States and to provide a tool for managing and evaluating government transfer and service programs.
+SSI is funded by general tax revenues, not Social Security taxes.